 TN Customer with TN 555-123-1234 assigned by RespOrg, calls 555-321-4321 from 800-123-2234 using OSP E.

-OSP F checks that the TN is associated with the Enterprise/Business Entity via an authoritative directory.
+OSP E checks that the TN is associated with the Enterprise/Business Entity via an authoritative directory.
 NOTE: The information in the authoritative directory is pre-provisioned before call time.

-Once verified, OSP F adds a SIP Identity header field with a SHAKEN PASSporT setting Attestation to A. If not verified, Attestation B or C would be provided given local policy.
+Once verified, OSP E adds a SIP Identity header field with a SHAKEN PASSporT setting Attestation to A. If not verified, Attestation B or C would be provided given local policy.

 The PASSporT is signed using an STI-Certificate with a TNAuthlist containing a single SPC with a value assigned to OSP E.